 Before the pandemic or on Instagram, you wouldn’t really see people posting in that intimate, open way.
 And I think I liked those aspects of Andie because I could see myself grabbing coffee with her before we even met.
 If we left that first date and she just wanted to stay friends that would have been totally fine because I liked being around her.
 But luckily, we went on a second date and a third and a fourth and here we are.

 Andie: We wouldn’t have actually met on dating apps because of our settings.
-We live in the same city but Queens to Brooklyn was outside of our distance settings and I wouldn’t have come up for Lindsey anyway because of my age.
+We live in the same city but our suburbs were outside of our distance settings and I wouldn’t have come up for Lindsey anyway because of my age.
 We didn’t even know until our first date that we weren’t the same age.
 But we hit it off.

 Your sexuality and gender identity is really vulnerable and being able to connect to something so vulnerable without having to declare yourself immediately is really powerful.